Bassilyo

 Lordivino Ignacio (born December 11, 1977), known professionally as Bassilyo, is a Filipino rapper, actor, singer and songwriter.
 The name Bassilyo is based on the character Basilio, from the novel Noli Me Tangere.
-Bassilyo is also an occasional actor.

 Career

+Bassilyo is a member of the Marikina-based hip-hop group Crazy as Pinoy, along with Crispin (Jeffrey Pilien) and Sisa (Muriel Anne Jamito).
+Their stage names are based on characters from José Rizal's 1887 novel Noli Me Tángere.
+In 2002, the trio, then known as Triangulo, won Rappublic of the Philippines, a contest for aspiring rappers on the variety show Eat Bulaga!.
+During their time at Eat Bulaga!, they were mentored by Francis Magalona.

-Bassilyo was part of the group Crazy as Pinoy, which appeared on Eat Bulaga!s Rappublic of the Philippines contest in 2002.
-Bassilyo credited FlipTop Battle League for his comeback that he had gone viral again through three rap battles.
-Bassilyo became best known for the single "Lord, Patawad" (lit.
-"Lord, Forgive Me") in 2014, whose lyrics were derived from his early life and observations of his surroundings; Bassilyo later admitted in an interview that he spent time in prison for undisclosed reasons, as well as having been addicted to gambling, both of which served as inspiration for the song.
+Starting in 2012, Bassilyo competed in battle rap at the FlipTop Battle League, which he credits for his comeback.
+He then released his single "Lord, Patawad" (lit.
+'Lord, Forgive Me') in 2013, which narrates past transgressions.
+According to Bassilyo, "about 90 percent [of the song] is based on [his] life".
+Bassilyo later admitted in an interview that he spent time in prison for undisclosed reasons, as well as having been addicted to gambling, both of which served as inspiration for the song.

+Bassilyo appeared in the ABS-CBN game show Kapamilya Deal or No Deal in 2026 as part of the lucky stars.
+He was selected as a contestant on an episode airing May 2, winning ₱500,000 in the end.
+His episode re-ran on August 9.